deleterium/SmartC/README.md

 - [X] Increase compiler memory management.
 Increase support for arrays and add struct keyword (branch memorytable)
 - [ ] Add global code optimization: 1) jump to jump -> jump to right location 2) remove unreacheable codes (between JMP's and labels OR FIN and labels)
 - [ ] Add syntax highlighting and save projects in brownser LocalStorage.
-- [ ] Option to export machine code in hexadecimal stream, enabling import into Burstcoin wallet (BRS)
+- [X] Option to export machine code in hexadecimal stream, enabling import into Burstcoin wallet (BRS)

 ## Usage
 Download project to your computer and open file `try.html` in your browser.
 Optionally [run it on gitpages!](https://deleterium.github.io/BurstAT-CC/try.html).
-After compiling, a text in assembly will be presented and this code must be transformed in bytecode using [Smart Contractor](https://deleterium.github.io/BurstAT/SmartContractor/) AT Tools.
-Inspect assembly code to check if it is OK, this compiler still is under ALPHA development.
+After compiling, information to create the AT is presented.

 ## Learning
 Visit page [classroom](https://deleterium.github.io/BurstAT-CC/classroom/) to see contracts examples and how they works.
 There is also some handyfull functions to help you to improve yor contracts.